siraben/zkeme80/README.md

 * `zkeme80.scm` is the Forth-based operating system.
 Load `zkeme80.scm` then run `(make-rom "zkeme80.rom")` to output binary to a file `zkeme80.rom`.
+* `coverage.org` tracks which Forth words are covered by the on-demand test suite; `src/bootstrap-flash4.fs` runs it, and `debug/macros/run-test-suite.macro` drives it headlessly under TilEm, including the automated RC4 known-answer tests (Wikipedia vectors).

 ## Design of the assembler
 The assembler's core uses pattern matching.
 The program counter is